Why Is Water Dripping From My Aircon Outdoor Pipe?

 If ice is involved, do not keep running the unit repeatedly.
 The drip is only the visible part of the problem.

-3. Pipe Insulation or Routing Condensation Issue
+3. Pipe Insulation Or Routing Condensation Issue

 - Water forms along the insulated pipe path, not just at the drain outlet.